daz4126/Nanny-State/README.md

 }
 ```

 The `View` in **NANNY STATE** is a method of the state (*everything* is part of the state!).
-It is a function that always accept the state as its only parameter.
+It is a function that accepts the state as its only parameter.
 This means it has access to all the properties of the state, including the `state.HTML` function that is just an alias for µhtml's `html` function.
-This is a tag function that returns the HTML code that we want to display on the page, which in this case is a level 1 heading that says "Hello World".
+This is a tag function that returns the HTML code that we want to display on the page, which in this case is simply a level 1 heading that says "Hello World".

-Last of all, we need to call the `Nanny` function providing `State` as an argument:
+Last of all, we need to call the `Nanny` function with `State` as the argument:

 ```javascript
 Nanny(State)